 From Diversifying Economic Quality: A Wiki for Instructors and Departments

-Inquiry-based learning is an educational approach in which educators enable students to create knowledge, teaching them to become problem solvers and critical thinkers.
-In contrast to a classic 'chalk and talk' presentation in which an instructor gives information to students, students learn how to gather, apply, analyze, and evaluate information themselves.
+Active learning is an educational approach in which educators enable students to construct their understanding, teaching them to become problem solvers and critical thinkers.
+In contrast to a classic 'chalk and talk' presentation in which an instructor delivers information to students, students learn how to gather, analyze, and evaluate information themselves.

-Studies show that inquiry-based learning can help encourage women and racial minority groups in fields where they are underrepresented.
-Though there has not been a large amount of research about inquiry-based teaching methods in economics, multiple studies have looked at the effects of inquiry based learning in the natural sciences, a field in which women and racial minorities are also underrepresented.
-Interactive engagement methods such as Peer Instruction have been shown to increase understanding for all students and to decrease the gender gap in Physics.
-Another study found that inquiry based learning not only improves all student's comprehension of materials, it is particularly beneficial to female, African American, and Latino students.
+Studies show that active learning can help encourage women and racial minority groups in fields where they are underrepresented.
+Multiple studies have looked at the effects of active learning in the natural sciences, areas in which women and racial minorities are also underrepresented.
+Interactive engagement methods such as Peer Instruction have been reported to increase understanding for all students and to decrease the gender gap in Physics.
+Other work in the sciences, such as that motivating the The National Academies Summer Institutes on Undergraduate Education , similarly suggests that active learning improves all students' comprehension of materials and may be particularly beneficial to female, African American, and Latino students.

-Incorporating Inquiry-Based Learning into the classroom requires changing the environment from one of passive information reception to one of curiosity and desire for explanations.
+Incorporating active learning into the classroom requires changing the environment from one of passive information reception to one of inquiry and desire to understand.
 This shift in thought can be achieved by adopting several related practices and attitudes.